 Three classes of uncertainty on radii and angles were considered: low uncertainty (just for the major explosions of which any maps of ballistic fallout were available), moderate uncertainty (for both the major explosions and the paroxysms of which the ballistic fallout has been fully described all around the source), and high uncertainty (for some of the historical paroxysms that have weak constraints to the ballistic fallout in some directions).

-In the low uncertainty class a uniform uncertainty between 0 and 100 m was assumed on all radial distances, equivalent to a mean enlargement of 50 m.
+In the low uncertainty class, a uniform uncertainty between 0 and 100 m was assumed on all radial distances, equivalent to a mean enlargement of 50 m.
 In fact, our field experience led us to estimate within 100 m the accuracy of many of the past field observations missing geographical coordinates and the capability to recognize a ballistic bomb from distance.
 Moreover, this is also approximately the radial size of Crater Terrace, where all active vents are located.

 In the moderate and high uncertainty classes the field observations on radial distance were not pinpointed to any specific modern reference site, and therefore we assumed doubled this uncertainty, i.e, we produced a mean enlargement of 100 m.
 Such distance uncertainty was also translated to an equivalent angular uncertainty by considering the length of circular arcs drawn at approximately the average maximum ballistic distance (i.e., ca. 700 m for major explosions and 1400 m for the paroxysms).